icoilab/CICLoPS/README.md

-# Cost-Effective, Open-Source Photometry for Ultra Low-Light Level Applications
+# CICLoPS Photometry Project
-Design files and assembly instructions for the CICLoPS ultrasensitive optoelectronic system for in-vivo fiber photometry system
+Open source in-vivo fiber photometry for low-light level recordings

 # Background
 Fiber photometry is a tool used in neuroscience to optically monitor neural correlates of behavior to targeted neuronal populations in the brain.
 When applied to study neurons genetically-targeted to express optical reporters of local physiological dynamics, the experimentalist gains access to real-time activity of arbitrary neuronal populations during behavioral assays.